shelleywong/CSCI211-Course-Materials/Programs/program04.md

 If you are not able to complete this programming assignment, turn in your partial work for partial credit, or submit later for late credit.
 If you turn in nothing, you get a zero.
 If you turn in something, you receive a grade that is higher than zero.

-## Extra Credit
+## Extra Challenge (no points, just for fun)

-No extra credit points will be given to late assignments.
-You must turn in a non-extra credit version ("P4_calc") in addition to the extra credit version ("P4_extra").<br>
+> Note: In general, there is no need to include Extra Challenge code in your programming assignment submission; however, you may include it if it does not impact the output (your code submission should still pass the provided and hidden tests).
+Make sure you save a copy of your completely working program before you start the extra challenge.
+The idea behind the extra challenges is to give you the opportunity to figure out how to solve problems on your own.
+I may discuss extra challenges, but I won't tell you how to solve them.

-The extra credit version must also pass all of the non-extra credit tests.<br>
+You can test your Extra Challenge code against the test files available to you in the CSCI211 starter-repo `211/p4_extra/tests/` directory.<br>

-You will get 20 points extra credit if your program passes all the extra credit tests, and a fraction of 20 points if it passes some of the extra credit tests.
+Implement additional operators in your calculator program.
 Since these are multi-character operators, you will have to modify how you read the input.<br>

 Implement the following operators:
 | Operator | Definition | Example |